UniqueNetwork/unique-playgrounds/web/README.md

 You can build your own web-compatible `unique.js` using webpack.

-Just run `npm i && npm build` inside this directory, your file will be generated to `dist/unique-web.js`.
+Just run `npm i && npm run build` inside this directory, your file will be generated to `dist/unique-web.js`.

 You can modify `webpack.config.js` for your own purposes.